 “The gratitude I have for Deron is beyond words.
 From the staff who greets you in the front office to the teachers, nurse and social workers, the love you feel, knowing your child is well-taken care of is more than enough for me.” – Sondra Noel, Parent

 “As a Child Study Team member, I have a good working relationship with Deron’s administrators and teachers, who are responsive to a wide range of student needs.
 Their focus goes beyond academics, and they’re willing to go the extra mile to help.
-The Deron staff also has the ability to work effectively with family members and community resources.
+Deron’s staff also has the ability to work effectively with family members and community resources.
 Visiting Deron is a very positive experience.
 From the time you walk in the door to the time you leave, you see a place that’s clean, orderly and caring.” – Helen Harris, School Social Worker, Roselle Board of Education

 Kudos to Outstanding Deron Staff Members!

 Deron staff members encourage the maximum development of each child’s potential.
 They understand the challenges disabled students face, and they recognize each accomplishment, no matter how small.
-Both schools can boast a strong community of dedicated staff members, many of whom have been with the school for ten, fifteen or more years.
+Both campuses boast a strong community of dedicated staff members, many of whom have been with the school for ten, fifteen or more years.